-There is a wonderful pool for kids and hot tub for mom and dad.
-There is also a extensive library and game room for children and a large buffet dining area.”
+There is a wonderful pool for kids and a hot tub for mom and dad.
+There is also an extensive library and game room for children and a large buffet dining area.

 San Juan Island

-“For weekend getaways in Washington State, the San Juan Islands are truly a PNW treasure.
+For weekend getaways in Washington State, the San Juan Islands are truly a PNW treasure.
 Families can take a seaplane from Seattle or drive and take the ferry from Anacortes.

 We like to stay at the Earthbox Inn & Spa right in Friday Harbor.
 They have an indoor pool, which is a big hit for our kids.
 Plus, it’s easy to walk to cafes, restaurants, the ferry terminal, and more.

 The San Juan Islands Sculpture Park is fun for kids to run around.
 Plus, it’s right near Roche Harbor Resort, which has cute little shops and restaurants.
 And we enjoy stopping by Kevin Roth’s roadside attraction featuring his giant metal artwork.

 They had lots of snacks for sale and coloring sheets for the kids.
 I’d recommend bringing lunch on board.
-We saw tons of wildlife and enjoyed the amazing scenery!”
+We saw tons of wildlife and enjoyed the amazing scenery!

 Read my full post about San Juan Island here.

 Kalaloch and Ruby Beach

 Whether you plan to stay at the lodge or want to have a camping trip, it’s a great spot.
 A part of Olympic National Park, Kalaloch is a pristine, protected area and with Ruby Beach (also part of ONP) nearby, there’s never a dull moment.

 The beaches are great for kids with far reaches of sand for running and kite flying, there are tide pools at Ruby Beach, and the Quinault Rainforest is a short drive away.

 We love to visit Kalaloch on summer weekends to get away from the crowds other natural areas closer to the city tend to draw.
 It’s the perfect summer or fall weekend getaway.
 Oooh, bonus!

 Mount Rainier National Park

-“Mt.
+Mt.
 Rainier is about 2 hours from Seattle.
 It is a perfect park to explore with kids.
-There are easy hikes, family friendly campgrounds, and friendly rangers eager to help your kids learn more about this beautiful place.
+There are easy hikes, family-friendly campgrounds, and friendly rangers eager to help your kids learn more about this beautiful place.

 Rangers can help you choose a suitable trail for your family.
 Be sure to also have your kids do the Junior Ranger program if you have time.
 It’s free, and your kids will love becoming Junior Rangers.
 I still remember my son’s excitement when he earned his.